MattPinder/MastersProject/README.md

 * Re-download the .faa files for each species, but replace locus data with replicon name
   * One .fasta and .faa per species
   * http://rocaplab.ocean.washington.edu/tools/genbank_to_fasta
+* Run enzyme assignment (make notes) and pathway hole filler on SMR5 (post-submission version)
+* Complete Probable Enzyme Table for MarSalSMR5 post-NCBI check
+* Copy summary of all bacterial interesting features (inc. virus information) and send to Skeletonema group

+# 4 May 2017

+## pb_359_5

+* Pathways at start - 261
+* Pathways after manual assignment - 265
+* Pathways after Pathway Hole Filler - 270

+## Info to send to Skeletonema group
+* Ensure that pb_359 names are replaced with species + strain names

+* Information on interesting features (pathways + searches)
+* Information on secondary metabolite analysis
+* Information on viruses

+* Information compiled and sent

+## Remaining to-do list
+* Write Albiorix wiki page on NCBI submission
+* Work on thesis
+* Look into making separate Git repositories for each species, inc. version history
+* Upload supplementary data for MarSalSMR5 to NCBI (from a different computer?)
+  * May need to reinstate the Aspira workaround for Firefox
+* Plot bacterial genomes as a circle (see Zostera chloroplast supplementary from Nature)
+* Loktanella genome submission